The team behind Convocation at Humber College asked grads a series of questions ahead of the June 17 virtual convocation celebration.

 “There are all kinds of supports.
 We tried to engage them and say, ‘you should be proud!’
 You don’t have to be a parent to acknowledge that you support a Humber grad.
 People are sending congratulations to their husband, a friend, their mom or their dad.”

-Like many of her peers, as June 17th approaches, Claire Haynes is feeling reflective.
+Like many of her peers, Claire Haynes is feeling reflective.
 She praises Humber’s program and community and urges other prospective students to follow their dreams.

 “Even people from back home, if you have a goal in mind and really want to do something, don’t hesitate to take that next step forward and push yourself,” she said.